nikhargangwar/GitHub-CaseStudy/README.md

-# GitHub-CaseStudy
+# Github case study

-It is a GitHub case study , consisting of everything about git and portfolio website is also included
+it consist of everything about github including the portfolio project